Creating a Quality Detail Graph

-What is Speed detail data?
+What is Speed Detail Data?

 Speed or Quality detail data is available for reports that target specific test results, as opposed to summary data that summarizes data over a period of time from multiple tests.